tabiya-tech/taxonomy-model-application/BLOG-POST.md

 much as possible the domain language.

 We avoid describing the test steps in terms of the implementation details of the system.
-Instead, we focus on describing the behaviour of the system from the perspective of the user, api-consumer, partner system, etc.
+Instead, we focus on describing the behavior of the system from the perspective of the user, api-consumer, partner system, etc.

 For example, we avoid describing a test in this way: